メインコンテンツへスキップ

 How have your qualifications and studies helped you to prepare?

 My A-level subjects have made that interest more precise.
 In Chemistry, thermodynamics changed the way I thought about folding.
 I had first imagined it as a simple contest between order and disorder, but learning about entropy, enthalpy and Gibbs free energy made me see that any apparent increase in order in a protein cannot be understood without thinking about the surrounding solvent as well.
 Kinetics made the problem harder in a useful way: a process can be energetically favourable and still depend on route and rate.
 In Biology, protein structure and enzyme action showed me why small changes in shape can have large functional consequences.
 Maths has helped me become more careful with models, rates and the assumptions built into them.
 Taken together, those subjects have shown me that scientific explanations are powerful partly because they are limited.
 Each gives a way of seeing, but not the whole picture.
 That is why I started reading beyond the syllabus.
-Erwin Schrödinger's What Is Life? interested me because he approached living systems as a physicist asking how order persists at all.
+Erwin Schrödinger's What Is Life?
+Interested me because he approached living systems as a physicist asking how order persists at all.
 Nick Lane's Transformer pushed me in a different direction by arguing for the central importance of metabolism and energy flow.
 I did not read either book for a neat answer.
 What stayed with me was that both made me ask what counts as an explanation in the first place.
 A biological account can describe function clearly, while a chemical or physical account may explain stability or constraint more convincingly.
 I find that tension productive rather than frustrating.

 Question 3